aplteam/Tatin/docs/FirstStepsWithTatin.md

 A vector of character vectors with the package IDs of the packages the package in question depends on.

+##### GetFullPath2AssetsFolder

+This is a function which returns the result of the expression `HOME,'/',ASSETS` if `HOME` is not empty, otherwise it returns just `ASSETS`.

 ##### HOME

 Is a character vector holding the path of a folder that hosts the package.

+There are exceptions:

-There is an exception: when the package was brought into the workspace with `LoadPackage` rather than `LoadDependencies` then `HOME` will be an empty vector in case the package has no assets.
+* When the package was brought into the workspace with `LoadPackage` rather than `LoadDependencies`.

+  This is because without assets `LoadPackage` loads the package into a temp folder, brings the package into the WS and then deletes the temp folder, because without assets there is no need to leave a footprint behind.

+* When the folder the package was loaded from does not exist for other reasons, for example because the package was loaded into the WS which then was saved and moved elsewhere, together with the `ASSETS` folder relative to the WS.

+In case one of these two conditions is met `HOME` is `''`.

 ##### ID